Talivia Docs

 Traffic only becomes useful revenue analytics after Talivia can see payment events.
 Choose the payment path that matches your checkout.

-StripeConnect a restricted API key and let Talivia configure webhooks.LemonSqueezyUse provider events when LemonSqueezy powers checkout.PolarUse Polar payment events when your product sells through Polar.Dodo PaymentsSend Dodo payment events through Talivia provider webhooks.Manual Payment APISend payments from your backend or custom processor.
+StripeConnect a restricted API key and let Talivia configure webhooks.YolfiConnect the account and configure the Checkout Session return URL.LemonSqueezyUse provider events when LemonSqueezy powers checkout.PolarUse Polar payment events when your product sells through Polar.Dodo PaymentsConnect one API key; Talivia creates the payment and refund webhook.Manual Payment APISend payments from your backend or custom processor.

 Verify the install